Geodan/pg2b3dm/README.md

 ```

 The amount of colors in the lists must correspond to the number of triangles in the geometry, otherwise an exception is thrown.

+### Outlines

+Outlines using glTF 2.0 extension CESIUM_primitive_outline can be drawn by setting the option 'add_outlines' to true. when enabling this

+For more information about CESIUM_primitive_outline see https://github.com/KhronosGroup/glTF/blob/main/extensions/2.0/Vendor/CESIUM_primitive_outline/README.md

+Limitations of the Outline function:

+- When using Draco compression and Outlines there will be an error in the Cesium client: 'Cannot read properties of undefined (reading 'count')'

+- Using multiple shaders in the shaders column and outlining is not supported yet.
+The default color (option 'default_color' will be used instead).

 ### Samples